evaHallermeier/Travelling-Salesman-Problem-with-Tabu-Search/README.md

   - fourth argument is the number of epochs for tabu search algorithm

-  - fifth argument is the number of epochs for simulated annealing algorithm

-  - sixth argument is -s  (if we want to run the 2 algorithms with the same initial solution) if not write 0
+  - fifth argument is -s  (if we want to run the 2 algorithms with the same initial solution) if not write 0

-  - seventh argument is -g (if we want to show graph and show the performance of the 2 algorithms)
+  - sixth argument is -g (if we want to show graph and show the performance of the 2 algorithms)

-  Example:   graph30.txt 20 30 50 1000 -s -g
+  Example:   graph30.txt 20 30 50 -s -g
   for running tabu_search_project.py

 ## Authors